alexhunsley-notes/esolangs/Nullary.md

 ## Comments

-Note that impractilangs are not necessarily Turing Complete.
+Note that Nullary is not Turing Complete.

 Author: alex.hunsley@gmail.com